SimonIlic/WeightSpaceClassifier/README.md

 Main files for doing the unlearning:
 - `notebooks/unlearning.ipynb`: Jupyter notebook with the most up to date general unlearning experiments (mostly used by @moosmiddelkoop)
 - `unlearning.py`: Main script for rigorous unlearning experiments (written by @simonilic)

+Trained metanetworks are stored in the `models/` directory.